Undergraduate study in Structural Engineering

 All students take a similar set of courses throughout their first year of a BE(Hons).
 Find out more about the compulsory degree components.

-You can get in-depth information about our undergraduate courses in Structural Engineering with the University of Auckland Calendar.
+You can get in-depth information about our undergraduate courses in Structural Engineering with the Faculty of Engineering Course Viewer.

 Help and advice